cvcenit/coulomb-project-core-cs11/README.md

   > pick_map(stage_file=None) - If the user inputs a custom map file, the function will set the map file as 'lvlmap'; otherwise, 'lvlmap' will be the preset map.
   >
   > choose_mode(output_file=None) - If the user inputs an output file, it will return the mode '', where the game file will take the player's move sequence and redirect its output towards the output file; otherwise, it will return the mode 'play', where the game will run and will be taking inputs throught the terminal.

-### Graphical User Interface (GUI)
-* Main Menu
-  * Play Menu
-    - Only allows ten(10) unique player names.
-    - A dialogue box pops up whenever a player inputs an existing character name and when existing character names exceeds maximum amount.
-    - Has two(2) pages that the user can flip through.

-  * Leaderboards Menu
-    - Filters through the saved character data based on the leaderboards' category.

-  * Options Menu
-    - Sets the volume for music and special effects from a scale of 0% - 100% based on user input.

-  * Quit Button
-    - Terminates the main loop; exits the game.

 ### Gameplay
 * Map and Attributes